trustedci/OSCRP/assets/InternalData.md

 *Asset Type:* Project data

-Any type of data element ranging from raw instrument data to post-processed results that is intermediate data, never intended for publication.
+Any type of data element ranging from raw instrument data, post-processed results, notes to e-mail that is written regarding science that is never intended for publication.
 Data assets should be considered both while they are on storage systems or while they are in transit.

 ![Internal Data](../diagrams/InternalData.png)